Diabetic-Friendly, Low-Carb Tuna Cakes (Recipe With Photos)

 - Use a big spoon to scoop up a portion of the tuna mixture.
 Then use your hand to shape it into a small patty of about 2 inches in diameter.
 Drop the tuna patty into the hot oil.

 - Repeat the process with the rest of the tuna mixture.
-It should yield about 4 - 6 tuna cakes.
+It should yield about 4 to 6 tuna cakes.

 - Flip each tuna cake after about 2 minutes or the bottom side turns golden brown.